pbackx/streamhead/_brick_sorter_updates/2026-03-15-newsletter-archive-and-identity-crisis.md

 Build HAT would be the bridge, but in practice it didn't become the solid long-term solution I needed.

-Then, last December, LEGO announced a new smart brick that many builders assume will eventually replace Powered Up.
+Then, last December, not much after my previous newsletter, LEGO announced a new smart brick that many builders assume will eventually replace Powered Up.

 So I've been in a bit of a dip these last few months, unsure whether I should keep forcing a pure-LEGO path, or move toward non-LEGO components with a more